org-arl/unet-blog/_posts/2024-10-18-Mastering-Waveform-Operations-using-Subnero-Modems.md

 There are multiple methods for capturing incoming waveforms, each catering to specific use cases:

 ### 1. Recording a Set Number of Samples
-This method is ideal when you need to capture a specific number of samples.
-You can trigger the recording immediately or schedule it for a specific time using the `bbrec` command.
-For example, `bbrec 1000` will record 1000 baseband samples.
-The samples recorded are in the baseband format.
+If you need to capture a specific number of samples, this method is the ideal one.
+You can start the recording right away or schedule it for later using the `bbrec` command.
+For instance, running `bbrec 1000` will capture 1000 baseband samples.
+The samples are recorded in a baseband format.

-Subnero modems utilize the UnetStack framework, which employs internal messages for communication among different UnetStack agents.
-The bbrec command internally utilizes the `RecordBasebandSignalReq` to record the samples. `bbrec 1000` is analogous to `bb << new RecordBasebandSignalReq(1000)`.
+Subnero modems run on the UnetStack framework, which uses internal messages to let different agents communicate.
+The `bbrec` command internally utilizes the `RecordBasebandSignalReq` message to record the samples.
+So, `bbrec 1000` is same as `bb << new RecordBasebandSignalReq(1000)`.

 The recorded samples are returned as part of the `RxBasebandSignalNtf` notification and are not written to a file.
 To do that, you may send the notification to the baseband monitor agent as follows.